 - 2 cups plain Greek yogurt (full fat)

 - 2 cloves of garlic

 - 1/2 tsp salt

 - 1 Tbsp lemon juice

 - Make the Sauce: Chop the fresh dill.
 Peel and mince the garlic cloves.
 Cut the cucumber in half lengthwise and remove the seeds.
 Then grate or finely chop the cucumber.
 TIP: To save time (and avoid chopping), I put the garlic and cucumber through a garlic press.
 Perfectly minced ingredients in less than 30 seconds!
-Combine all the Tzatziki sauce ingredients until well combined.
+Stir all the Tzatziki sauce ingredients in a bowl until well combined.
 Store in a sealed container in the fridge until ready to use!

 - Cook and Shred Chicken: Preheat the oven to 350 degrees.
 Place the chicken breasts on a baking sheet, season with salt and put in the oven for 30-35 minutes.
 After the chicken is done cooking, shred it with two forks.
 Set aside.

 - Cook Couscous: Cook the couscous according to package instructions.
 The ratios are normally 1.25 portions of liquid to every 1 portion of couscous.
 TIP: When cooking the couscous use chicken stock instead of water to add extra flavor.
 Season the couscous with the salt and garlic powder.

 - Assemble: Toss the shredded chicken with ½ cup of the Tzatziki sauce.
 Place the couscous, veggies and chicken in 4 different bowls (or containers to enjoy later).
 Top with additional Tzatziki sauce as desired!
 Enjoy!